 How To Start A Cleaning Business With No Money?

 Follow these simple steps on how to start a cleaning business with no money.
 This is a home-based business and hence, you don’t require an office too.

 1. List Your Services

 The first step to take towards starting a cleaning business is to list the services you can offer.
 Cleaning services is a very large field.
 It covers everything from cleaning houses and gardens to cleaning complex factories and sensitive installations.

 List all the services you can offer.
-If you simply recall all the cleaning you do at own home, it’s easy to make the list.
-List every area of home, including closets and drawers.
+If you simply recall all the cleaning you do at your own home, it’s easy to make the list.
+List every area of the home, including closets and drawers.
 And every area of an office as well.